luke2533/coin_vue/README.md

 - Mobile Edit modal works on smaller devices
 - Removed desktop edit button from portfolio section

+### 6.39 app.py updates to add_record and edit_record

+Additions:

+- app.py changes to how buy, sell and transfer orders are recorded into the portfolio
+- edit_record progress not yet functional

 ## 7.0 Deployment

 ### 7.1 Local deployment